gottacatchenall/ms_sampling_effort/manuscript.md

-for imputing the true metaweb of interactions given a finite set of samples [@Strydom2021RoaPre]. @Martinez1999EffSam showed that some network properties, namely connectance, is robust to sampling effort in a plant-endophyte trophic network, yet this system includes 62,781 observations of interactions, and 164k stems, and the connectance estimate becomes approximately correct around 10,000 stem observations.
+for imputing the true metaweb of interactions given a finite set of samples [@Strydom2021RoaPre]. @Martinez1999EffSam showed that some network properties, namely connectance, is robust to sampling effort in a plant-endophyte trophic network, but this system includes 62k observations of interactions, and 164k stems, and the connectance estimate becomes approximately correct around 10,000 stem observations.
 However in some systems, e.g. megafauna food-webs, this number of interactions proves difficult to say the least, as a function of the absolute abundance of species.

-In this manuscript we seek to explore the relationship between total sampling effort (the total count of all individuals of all species sene) and false-negative rate.
+In this manuscript we seek to explore the relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate.
 In so-doing, we demonstrate that realized false-negative rate varies based on species relative abundance, and suggest that  Understanding how sampling induces biases in data can and should be used to aid in the design